Upgrading on Windows using the unified product installer

 If product components are detected during the upgrade on remote Windows machines in the TrueSight Server Automation environment, installers are automatically copied to the C:\BSAInstallerDumpDir directory on the remote machines.
 These installers are used to automatically upgrade product components on those machines.

 If problems arise during the upgrade, the on-screen error messages contain instructions and guidance to help you troubleshoot the problems, and further information is available in the log files.
-For a list of log files written during the upgrade process, see the Troubleshooting section.

 After performing the recommended troubleshooting steps, you can return to the installer and safely resume the upgrade from the point where you left off.
 You might do this in one of the following ways: